 Covariates

-A range of additional variables were included in the analysis, intended to address differential distributions of potential confounding variables between those who had were prescribed an LRA and those who were not.
+A range of additional variables were included in the analysis including X, Y and Z. These were intended to address differential distributions of potential confounding variables between those who were prescribed an LRA and those who were not.

 The analysis was adjusted for a range of baseline covariates.
 Demographic covariates included age and gender.
 Age was calculated at date of entry into the cohort.
 Socioeconomic status was proxied using the Index of Multiple Deprivation, which draws on seven domains (income; employment; education, skills and training; health and disability; crime; barriers to housing and services; living environment) to create an overall deprivation score for each of 32844 statistical geography areas in England.
 Smoking and alcohol use was determined at index, and participants were categorised as current, former, or never users of each.

 Body mass index (calculated as weight/height2), baseline total cholesterol and baseline LDL cholesterol measures were obtained, using the last recorded value prior to the index date.
 A variable indicating grouped year of entry into the cohort (<2000, 2000-2004, 2005-2009, >2010) was included to allow for changes in prescribing trends across the lifetime of the cohort.
-To assess healthcare utilisation, I calculated the average annual number of consultations between the beginning of a patients data and their entry into the cohort
+To assess healthcare utilisation, I calculated the average annual number of consultations between the beginning of a patient’s data and their entry into the cohort

 Finally, presence of a range of related conditions at baseline were accounted for, including cardiovascular disease, coronary bypass surgery, coronary artery disease, peripheral arterial disease, hypertension, chronic kidney disease, and Type 1 and Type 2 diabetes.
 In addition to adjusting for these covariates individually, a Charlson co-morbidity index (CCI) score was calculated for each participant.
-The CCI is a weighted index that uses presence and severity of a number of conditions to enable adjustment for the general health of a participant in terms of their mortality risk.13
+The CCI is a weighted index that uses presence and severity of a number of conditions to enable adjustment for the general health of a participant in terms of their mortality risk.13 And it helped me because X.

 Codelists for all covariates can be found in the archived data repository accompanying this analysis (see Section 1.5.5).